last-arg/ajaxial-history/notes.md

 But ajaxial:finish is fired before ajaxial:load and ajaxial:finish event
 is called in another function.
 Should be able to use ajaxial:finish.

+## Expanding pushState/replaceState state data size
+Could compress inner html if it is too big.
+This would allow to store more into history state.
+This can be done with CompressionStream and DecompressionStream.
+This requires using async functions.
+Problem might be when pushState/replaceState is called in 'ajaxial:trigger'.
+Making 'ajaxial:trigger' event handler async should not be a problem.
+Or use compression only when error is triggered when using pushState/replaceState?

 # Modify response based on status code.
 This should be its own extension

 Have Ajaxial.responseStrategies object that would contain functions that would